MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-By using parameter decorators, we can get rid of the unnecessary parameters (like `root`) that bloat our method definition and have to be ignored by prefixing the parameter name with `_`.
-Also, we can achieve a clean separation between GraphQL and our business code with decorators, so our resolvers and their methods behave just like services which we can easily unit-test.
+By using parameter decorators, we can get rid of unnecessary parameters (like `root`) that bloat our method definition and have to be ignored by prefixing the parameter name with `_`.
+Also, we can achieve a clean separation between GraphQL and our business code by using decorators, so our resolvers and their methods behave just like services which can easily unit-tested.

 ## Field resolvers

 Queries and mutations are not the only type of resolvers.
-We often create object type field resolvers (e.g. when a `user` type has a field `posts`) which we have to resolve by fetching relational data from the database.
+We often create object type field resolvers (e.g. when a `user` type has a `posts` field) which we have to resolve by fetching relational data from the database.

 Field resolvers in TypeGraphQL are very similar to queries and mutations - we create them as a method on the resolver class but with a few modifications.
-Firstly, we need to declare which object type's fields we are resolving by providing the type to the `@Resolver` decorator:
+First we declare which object type's fields we are resolving by providing the type to the `@Resolver` decorator:

 ```typescript
 @Resolver(of => Recipe)